 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Essential oils contain concentrated plant extracts.
-Aromatherapy with some essential oils may help relieve neuropathic pain.
+Aromatherapy with some essential oils may help relieve neuropathic pain, which can cause symptoms such as tingling and numbness.

 Peripheral neuropathy typically affects a person’s hand and feet.
 It can cause pain, tingling, and numbness.
 Other types of neuropathy can also develop in people with diabetes.